Jayfablead/jicksawapp/README.md

-# Jigsaw
+# Jigsaw App

-A Flutter Game to Learn Things Easily.
+A Flutter App Which connects with physical board of jigsaw puzzle.

 ## Getting Started